 every reader does with the book what s::he wants to :: 2025

-Down in the weeds, where the world once was* ::
+Down in the weeds, where the world once was* :: 2025

-Last fall I suddenly got attracted by a nearby bookshelf, a place i had passed by for years without even noticing.
-I went there almost every day, skipping through books from 19th century to the 2020s.
-I did research work and googled lots of biographies, i needed a context and a background.
-I know about the difficult life of scott fitzgerald (who i found was the most interesting among these „lost generation“ americans in europe, 100 years ago), and I know that 2020s writers try to put something positive into the world, because they feel that´s „needed“.
+Last fall I got attracted by a nearby public bookcase**, a place i had passed by for years without even noticing.
+I started going there almost every day, skipping through books from 19th century to the 2020s.
+The most incredible books could be found there, in almost ALL languages from german to english to chinese and modern greek.
+I started doing research work and googled lots of biographies, i needed to reflect context and background.
 Often I took some books home and brought them back the very next day.
-It has become almost impossible for me to read most of the 20th century „classics“, lots of self-pitying men in male worlds (seen from a today´s perspective).
-Lucky me i had skipped them all at high-school, nevertheless it´s an interesting historical study.
-I liked the kamasutra which was definitely worth re-reading, because it is just too funny (but true too), and lots of books of the hippie time.
-There are more books and more cultures than we can think of.
-Often books had some text or name written into them, dating from the 1950s until now.
-I found that even more interesting - real people were reading exactly this book long ago, this book mattered to them so they kept it for decades until it finally landed here.
-A bookshelf is much more than a shelf with books.
-It´s a shelf with books that have a history.
-That is wild!
+It has become (almost) impossible for me to read most of the 20th century „classics“, many of them self-pitying men in male-only worlds (seen from a today´s perspective).
+Lucky me i had skipped them all at high-school, nevertheless it´s an interesting historical study (things weren´t better or more interesting „then“).
+I liked the kamasutra which was definitely worth re-reading, and found some interesting recent university books in modern greek language.
+Sometimes books had some text or name written into them, dating from the 1920s until now.
+That was even more interesting - real people were reading exactly this book long ago, and they - or someone they know or knew - had brought it here.
+A bookcase is much more than a case with books.
+It´s a case with books that have a history.
 Endless stories can be found there, but it´s an old world.
 A world that has had its glory, its freedom, its pleasure.
-You can go there and loose yourself in old times (but not all past is outworn, think of the old greeks who were definitely progressive) and you´ll always meet funny people there (digging in the past too, but sometimes also re-defining what a book actually is).
-So much thought, so many lives, so much struggle, so much glory.
-Why go to the cinema ?
+You can go there and loose yourself in old times (the old greeks were definitely progressive, but most of the old is just history by now) and you´ll always meet funny people there (skipping through past worlds too, but sometimes also re-defining what a book actually is ).
+After 9 months my project ended the way it had started - over night.

 * album by the bright eyes, 2020